-Rogers is currently serving as a member of the Women's Basketball Hall of Fame Board of Directors, the National Football Foundation and College Hall of Fame District 3 Screening Committee, is a member of the Media Coordination Committee for the NCAA Women's Final Four Basketball Championship, is an honorary member of the University of Mississippi M Club Alumni Chapter, is a member of the University of Mississippi Alumni Association and is a lifetime member of the Delta State University Alumni Association.
+Rogers is currently serving as a member of the Women's Basketball Hall of Fame Board of Directors, the National Football Foundation and College Hall of Fame District 3 Screening Committee, and the Media Coordination Committee for the NCAA Women's Final Four Basketball Championship.
+He is also a member of the University of Mississippi Alumni Association, a lifetime member of the Delta State University Alumni Association and an honorary member of the University of Mississippi M-Club Alumni Chapter.

 He is also a past president of the Southeastern Conference sports information directors (1989 90, 1990 91) and was one of the United States Olympic Committee's press liaison officers at the 1982 National Sports Festival.

 Rogers earned both the B.S.E. and M.Ed. degrees from Delta State University, where he was a member of the baseball team, playing for Boston Red Sox Hall of Famer Dave "Boo" Ferriss, while also serving two years as student sports information director and sports editor of the campus newspaper.
 Prior to enrolling at Delta State, he earned the Associate of Arts degree from East Mississippi Junior College where he was student body president, editor of the campus newspaper, played baseball for legendary coach Bob "Bull" "Cyclone" Sullivan and also served as student sports information director.
 Ferriss and Sullivan are both members of the Mississippi Sports Hall of Fame.